CALS Summer Graduate Fellowship

 Applications must include the following:

-Applications should be sent as a single file pdf document to CALS Director Sean Goudie (email@example.com); the confidential letter of recommendation should be sent separately by the faculty adviser to Director Goudie.
+Applications should be sent as a single file pdf document to CALS Director Sean Goudie; the confidential letter of recommendation should be sent separately by the faculty adviser to Director Goudie.

 Applications will be evaluated by several members of the CALS Advisory Board.
-The award winner will be announced by March 1.
+The award winner will be announced on or around the first week of March.

 The fellow is required to give a presentation, open to the liberal arts community, based on material written during the period of the summer fellowship during the following school year.
 Also, appropriate acknowledgement of the Center’s support must be given in the dissertation, publications, and all other activities related to the summer fellowship project.